 Learn About the Park

 In addition to twenty historic structures, Fort Scott NHS also protects a parade ground and five acres of restored tallgrass prairie.
-Learn more about the prairie and the natural environment surrounding Fort Scott in the Nature section of its website.
+Learn more about the prairie and the natural environment surrounding Fort Scott in the Nature section of our website.

-Videos accompanying our cell phone tour, examples of education programs and segments of our site's movie can be found in the Photos and Multimedia section of our website.
+Videos accompanying our cell phone tour, examples of education programs, and our site's full movie can be found among our Photos and Multimedia.

 Park footer